ujjwalgupta-27/Music-store-data-Analysis/README.md

 Question set

-Who is the senior most employee based on job title?
+1. Who is the senior most employee based on job title?

-Which countries have the most Invoices?
+2. Which countries have the most Invoices?

-What are top 3 values of total invoice?
+3.What are top 3 values of total invoice?

-Which city has the best customers?
+4.Which city has the best customers?
 We would like to throw a promotional Music Festival in the city we made the most money.
 Write a query that returns one city that has the highest sum of invoice totals.
 Return both the city name & sum of all invoice totals

-Who is the best customer?
+5.Who is the best customer?
 The customer who has spent the most money will be declared the best customer.
 Write a query that returns the person who has spent the most money